 Find 10-minute workout breaks throughout the day.
 There are a variety of strength, balance and flexibility exercises you can do right at your desk.
-I’ve listed Endurance below because they are important exercises, but since you’ll probably work up a sweat, they would only be ideal if you put on your gym attire and have access to a shower; so we’ll save that for another article.
+I’ve listed Endurance below because they are important exercises, but since you’ll probably work up a sweat, they would only be ideal if you put on gym attire and have access to a shower.
+So, we’ll save those exercises for another article.

 Here are some basic exercises to get you started…

 Balance Exercises: Stand on one foot or walk heel to toe.

 Flexibility exercises: Move around a little to warm up; then stretch your thighs, calves, and ankle.
 Also try the stretches for your neck, upper body, chest, and back.
 These are great after you’ve been sitting for a while hunched over your computer!

 Lower-body strength exercises: Do leg curls (this is the chair versions – use the seated and lying leg curls at the gym) and chair stand; then get up and do the toe stand, back leg raise and side leg raise.

 Click on an image or link for quick and easy shopping on Amazon.
 Or bookmark as a favorite for future shopping.
 So take the next step to reduce or prevent some of those aches and pains by getting active today !